-The question shocked her and it took a moment for her to shake off the confusion.
+The question shocked her and it took her a moment to shake off the confusion.

 “Then it wouldn’t be FRESH,” she said.

-You see, for my mother, the word FRESH possessed magical powers.
-She was a holdout, the last of the traditional mothers of the post-war era, and while all of her sisters and lady friends had found employment outside the home, my mother clung to her own apron strings.
+For my mother, the word FRESH possessed magical powers.
+She was among the last of the traditional mothers of the post-war era, and while all of her sisters and lady friends had found employment outside the home, my mother clung to her own apron strings.

-FRESH was the talisman she used to protect herself against the larger homes, the newer cars, the more stylish clothes that her peers possessed.
-They may have had these things – but they did not have FRESH.
+FRESH was the talisman she used to protect herself against the larger homes, the newer cars and the more stylish clothes her peers possessed.
+They may have these things – but they did not have FRESH.